UlordChain/ulordrig/README.md

 Also you can use configuration via config file, default **config.json**.
 You can load multiple config files and combine it with command line options.

-## Algorithm variations
-Since version 0.8.0.
-* `--av=1` For CPUs with hardware AES.
-* `--av=2` Lower power mode (double hash) of `1`.
-* `--av=3` Software AES implementation.
-* `--av=4` Lower power mode (double hash) of `3`.

 ## Common Issues
 ### HUGE PAGES unavailable
 * Run ulordrig as Administrator.
 * Since version 0.8.0 ulordrig automatically enables SeLockMemoryPrivilege for current user, but reboot or sign out still required.
 [Manual instruction](https://msdn.microsoft.com/en-gb/library/ms190730.aspx).

 ## Other information
 * No HTTP support, only stratum protocol support.
 * No TLS support.

 ### CPU mining performance
 * **Intel i7-7700** - 307 H/s (4 threads)
 * **AMD Ryzen 7 1700X** - 560 H/s (8 threads)

 Please note performance is highly dependent on system load.
 The numbers above are obtained on an idle system.
 Tasks heavily using a processor cache, such as video playback, can greatly degrade hashrate.
-Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 2 MB of cache.
+Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 1 MB of cache.

 ### Maximum performance checklist
 * Idle operating system.